-Change management is difficult for organizations because team members have a certain way of doing things, and introducing a new tool can throw them off their game.
+Change management is difficult for organizations because team members have a certain way of doing things, and introducing new software can throw them off their game.

 However, there are lots of ways to make the transition period faster and easier on your teams.
-Here are five change management steps you can take to get hiring teams up to speed on new D&I tools.
+Here are five change management steps you can take to get hiring teams up to speed on diversity, equity, and inclusion (DEI) platforms.

-1. Explain the reasons behind the new tool
+1. Explain the reasons behind the new platform

-Why are you asking your hiring team members to adopt a new tool like Datapeople?
+Why are you asking your hiring team members to adopt a new platform like Datapeople?
 Recruiters and hiring managers need a clear value proposition to buy in.

 As an example, here’s one for Datapeople: